chimera-linux/chimera-linux.github.io/faq.md

 ### When will there be binary packages and stable versioning?

 The plan is currently to wait for `apk-tools` 3.x to go stable.
-Since the new version is bringing a completely new package format, we will use this opportunity to avoid having to transition the potential repos, and publish things after we have transitioned the build system.
+Chimera currently relies on a Git snapshot of `apk-tools`, which is not ideal as it is still changing upstream.
+However, this also gives the distro some time to get everything ready.

 ### Why FreeBSD and not Net/Open/...BSD?